GoogleCloudPlatform/community/tutorials/drupal-on-compute-engine.md

 [Cloud Launcher][launcher_drupal] or you can use the remaining steps to install Drupal yourself.

-After your virtual machine instance is up and running, use the Google Cloud Platform Console to connect over SSH.
+After your virtual machine instance is up and running, use the Cloud Console to connect over SSH.

 ## Installing Drush